sqonky1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * Any unexpected slash-prefixed token is rejected as extra input.
 * Prefixes are case-insensitive (n/ and N/ are treated the same).
+* To remove an optional field, use the prefix with no value: `p/` clears the phone number, `h/` clears the Telegram handle.
 * Repeated prefixes for single-valued fields are not allowed.
 For example, `edit 1 n/Amy n/Ben e/x@example.com` is invalid.
 * Phone numbers provided must contain only digits and be at least 3 digits long.
 * Requirements for an email provided is specified [here](#email-validation).